Mitajoshi/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

+Overview

- This was a two person project.
-In this project we learned the Extraction-Transform-Load methodoly to process obtained raw data.
-The purpose was to incorporate the pandas and the regex Python programming approaches to transform and clean data to the desired format for ease of use.
+ In this project the Extraction-Transform-Load methodoly was utilized to process obtained raw data using.
+This was achieved by mainly incorporating the pandas and the regex Python programming approaches to transform and clean data to the desired format for ease of use.

+Purpose
 The final goal was to store the clean data into a SQL database by first creating an ERD and it's schema and then verifying the sucessful storage of data.

 The above is performed using the following steps:-